jackyyym/thermo/README.md

 # Thermo
 D<span>iscord.py<span> bot created to handle movie night polls.
-Stores submitted movies in a data.json file.
+Features customizable member roles and toggleable manager permissions.
+Stores each guild's data in the `data` folder in a JSON file named by the guild ID.

 # Commands
 ## Movie Night